-Students Tested: Grades 11 & 12 Suggested When Tested: Times available throughout the year Type of Assessment: Ability/Norm-referenced Purpose: These national college admission tests are designed to assess students' general educational development and their ability to complete college level work.
+Students Tested: Grades 11 & 12 Suggested

+When Tested: Times available throughout the year

+Purpose: These national college admission tests are designed to assess students' general educational development and their ability to complete college level work.
 The multiple-choice tests cover four skill areas: English, math, reading and science.
 The optional Writing test measures students' writing skills.
 The tests emphasize reasoning, analysis, problem solving, and the integration of learning from various sources, as well as the application of these proficiencies to the kinds of tasks college students are expected to perform.